cgalli/ATMOS_6910_2018/semester_project.md

 The objective of this project is focused on effectively organizing and processing these data sets in order to attempt answering several questions.
 The questions we're asking are not overly complex, and for the most part not as important as the the actual gathering and processing of the data.
 Additionally, each data set is available (archived) in different specific formats that atmospheric scientists often use.
 Becoming comfortable with working on these types of data is fundamental in our field.

+This project is worth 50 points, and comprises one third of your final grade.
+(1.0/3.0 and not 1/3)

 ## Data sets
 ### MesoWest archived time series observations